I don't know about you, but I really love the tradition of sending holiday cards to our friends and family.

-My young children love to see cards from people they know, but they also pore over cards from people they haven’t met yet, which sparks tons of questions: how did you met this person?
-Was I born yet when you were their friend?
-Is that really snow? (ha!
-Arizona kids) I think it's so important to broaden my kids' horizons and recognize the many walks of life outside our little home.
+I think it's so important to broaden my kids' horizons and recognize the many walks of life that exist outside our little home.
 Holiday cards make the relationships I have more meaningful, and they help my kids recognize how we are connected to other families around the country, and even around the world!

 3 Tips To "Winterize" Any Family Photo for a Holiday Card:

-I feel like back of the card is where I make a deeper connection with the family sending it - it's where you get a glimpse of personality and emotion, instead of just smiling faces on the front.
-I love that Shutterfly gives you so many options for the back of the card, both with background designs and the number/layout of pictures.
+I feel like the back of the card is where I make a deeper connection with the family sending it - it's where you get a glimpse of personality and emotion, instead of just posed, smiling faces on the front.
+If you have the option to add a back-of-card design, I'd strongly suggest you go for it.
 It's the perfect place to add a candid shot and extra information about your family!

 A huge shoutout to Shutterfly for helping make my holidays more meaningful and pretty.
 I just love holiday cards, don't you?
-(And if you're getting one from me this year... just pretty you didn't see this post, ok? 🙂
+And if you're getting one of these cards from me this year... just pretend you didn't see this post, ok? 🙂

-This post was sponsored by Shutterfly - Making more meaningful and deeper connections with family and friend this holiday season.
+This post was sponsored by Shutterfly - Making more meaningful and deeper connections with family and friends this holiday season.